 Should I contact or pay Credit Management Services?

-The best way to go about handling this is to contact a professional credit repair service.
-They have deleted millions of negative items from companies like Credit Management Services for millions of clients nationwide.
+The most effective way to deal with Credit Management Services is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Credit Management Services on behalf of their clients.

 Will Credit Management Services sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the debt and possibly get it removed from your credit report.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Credit Management Services again.

-It is also illegal for Credit Management Services to make any claims they cannot or will not follow through on – this includes threatening to sue you or to foreclose on your home.
+It is also illegal for Credit Management Services to make any claims they cannot or will not follow through on.
+This includes threatening to sue you or foreclose on your home.

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
-Most complaints are about inaccurate reporting, harassment, or failure to verify a debt.
-If you find yourself facing any of these situations with a debt collector, you should also consider filing a complaint.
+Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
+If you find yourself facing any of these situations with Credit Management Services, you should also consider filing a complaint.

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
-Lexington Law knows that you have rights and Credit Management Services, Inc. does too.
+Lexington Law knows that you have rights, and Credit Management Services does too.

-Your Rights When Dealing with Credit Management Services, Inc.
+Your Rights When Dealing with Credit Management Services

 - Credit Management Services may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

-- Credit Management Services must be honest about who they are and what they are trying to do.
-They must notify you that they are a collection agency both orally and in writing.
+- Credit Management Services must be honest about who they are and what they are attempting to do.
+They must notify you that they are a debt collection agency both orally and in writing.

-Politely tell them it’s your policy to deal with everything in writing and then hang up.
-If they keep calling, send them a cease & desist letter.
+Politely tell Credit Management Services it’s your policy to deal with everything in writing.
+Ask for a letter with details about the original debt, then hang up.
+If they keep calling, send them a cease and desist letter.

-Lexington Law specializes in disputing Credit Management Services accounts.
-They have over 28 years of experience and have removed over 10 million negative items for their clients in 2018 alone.
+Lexington Law can assist you in disputing Credit Management Services accounts.
+They have over 18 years of experience and their clients saw over 6 million removals on their clients in 2021 alone.

 Here’s a list of some of the nation’s most popular debt collectors that cause damage to your credit.